hwayne/learntla-v2/docs/beginner/operators.rst

 Getting the number of seconds past midnight from a clock value is straightforward.
 But what about going the other way?
 If we have a time in seconds, we can get the clock time by

 #.
-Floor divide by 60 to get the total minutes, and then set the remainder as "seconds".
+Floor divide by 3600 to get the total hours.
 #.
-Floor divide again by 60 to get the total hours.
+Floor divide again the remainder by 60 to get the total minutes.
 #.
-Set the remainder of the second division as minutes.
+Take the remainder of the second division as seconds.

 .. todo:: Talk about how this can give you ``<<25, 0, 0>>`` as a value

 This *constructs* a clock value from the total seconds.
 This is how we'd do it in a programming language, where we are implementing algorithms to do things.
+But it's also error-prone.
+What happens if I pass in 90,000?
+Then this would give me ``<<25, 0, 0>>``— a value outside of our ``ClockType``.

-But here's another thing we could do:
+Here's another thing we could do:

 #.
 Take the set of all possible clock values.
 #.
 Pick the element in the set that, when converted to seconds, gives us the value.

 We don't do it this way because "the set of all possible clock values" is over 80,000 elements long and doing a find on an 80,000 element list is a waste of resources.
 But it more closely matches the *definition* of the conversion.
-Since we're not running a large app for everybody, definition > performance here.
+That makes it more useful for *specification*.
 In TLA+ we can write the selection like this:

 ::